-4. Test Specimen
+5. Test Specimen

-4.1 Use rolls of tape at least 25 mm wide and discard the three outer turns before taking specimens.
+5.1 Use rolls of tape at least 25 mm wide and discard the three outer turns before taking specimens.
 Perform the test on 5 specimens from each roll.
 Each specimen shall be 300 to 375 mm long.
 For widths greater than 25 mm, a specimen 25 mm wide shall be cut longitudinally from the tape.
 The cutting must be carried out by means of a punch razor-blade or any other suitable instrument.
-It must always be effected so that the adhesive surface never contacts other surfaces before application to the test plate.
-Cutting must never be carried out with the tape already applied to the test plate, so as not to mark the plate for subsequent tests.
+It must always be ensured that the adhesive surface never contacts other surfaces before application to the test plate.
+Cutting must never be carried out with the tape already applied to the test plate, to avoid marking of the plate.

-5. Procedure
+6. Procedure

-5.1 Conditioning of rolls before test: Condition the sample roll for 24 hours in the standard test conditions (3.5).
+6.1 Conditioning of rolls before test: Condition the sample roll for 24 hours in the standard test conditions (4.5) prior to testing.

-5.2 Preparation of plates: Before each test, clean the testing surface of the stainless steel plates as per Afera test method 5001.
+6.2 Preparation of plates: Before each test, clean the testing surface of the stainless steel plates as per Afera test method 5001.
 After cleaning and cooling, examine each plate to ensure that it is perfectly clean, then apply the tape immediately as follows.

-5.3 Application of the tape to the plate: Place the plate on an inclined plane having a slope of 1/5 (making an angle of 11° 19' with the horizontal).
-Remove the specimen radially from the roll at an approximate speed of 300 mm per second, then apply it immediately to the plate in its sloping position.
+6.3 Application of the tape to the plate: Place the plate on an inclined plane having a slope of 1/5 (making an angle of 11° 19' with the horizontal).
+Remove the specimen radially from the roll at an approximate speed of 300 mm/s, then apply it immediately to the plate in its sloping position.
 Adhere the end of the test specimen to the middle of the upper edge of the stainless steel plate.
 Then place the roller on the back of the tape and hold the other end of the tape in a vertical position so that the roller rests in the loop so formed.

-Allow the roller to travel down the sloping plane, thus applying the tape to the plate, at an approximate speed of 25 mm per second.
+Allow the roller to travel down the sloping plane, thus applying the tape to the plate, at an approximate speed of 25 mm/s.
 Take care to ensure that the edges of the tape are parallel to those of the plate.

-5.4 Peeling of the tape: Place the plate immediately in its horizontal support, which shall have been previously fixed in the moveable clamp of the tensile testing machine in the standard test conditions (3.5).
+6.4 Peeling of the tape: Place the plate immediately in its horizontal support, which shall have been previously fixed in the moveable clamp of the tensile testing machine in the standard test conditions (4.5).
 Fold back about 25 mm, of free end of tape, adhesive to adhesive, and place it in the other clamp of the tensile testing machine.
 Attach the plate to the fixture with the connecting wire.
-Set the speed at (50± 5) mm per second, and start the tensile testing machine.
-The measurement shall be made within one minute of applying the tape to the plate.
+Set the speed at (5 ± 0.5) mm/s, and start the tensile testing machine.
+The measurement shall be made within one minute after application of the tape to the plate.

-As the device has been constructed so that the plate moves at the same speed as the clamp, it follows that, if assembled correctly, an angle of peel of about 90° will be maintained throughout the entire test, subject to the comments made in paragraph 3.3.
+As the device has been constructed so that the plate moves at the same speed as the clamp.
+If assembled correctly, an angle of peel of about 90° will be maintained throughout the entire test, subject to the comments made in subclause 4.3.
 Take readings when the line of separation of tape and plate passes each reference mark on the plate.

-6. Expression of Results
+7. Expression of Results

-6.1 For each test specimen, arrange the 5 readings in ascending order and take the central value.
-Similarly, arrange these 5 central values in ascending order and take their central value.
-Express the results in newtons per centimetre widths of tape.
+7.1 For each test specimen, arrange the 5 readings in ascending order and take the central value (median).
+Similarly, arrange these 5 central values in ascending order and take their central value (median).
+Express the results in Newtons per centimetre (N/cm) width of tape.